-- Maintain the rural character of the unincorporated county especially in the southern portion of the County. - Consider mechanisms to aid in the maintenance of entrances of older subdivisions where covenants have expired and resident fees are no longer collected. - Maintain large residential lots to reduce density and traffic.
+- Maintain the rural character of the unincorporated county especially in the southern portion of the County. - Maintain large residential lots to reduce density and traffic.
 To encourage large lot residential development the County should look at reducing development requirements. - Traffic congestion is increasing and detracts from the quality of life; existing roads require better maintenance and road improvements to ease congestion and calm traffic need to be made. - The on-line survey indicates that citizens want to see an improvement in governmental services.
 These improvements include improving elected official's leadership, civility between elected officials and cooperation between county and municipal elected officials; a decrease in governmental spending to reduce the tax burden; increase governmental to citizen communications; increase the mowing of roadways; and better maintenance of roads and infrastructure. - Coordinate development with the provision of adequate infrastructure. - Develop a county-wide multi-use path system, sidewalks and on-road cycling facilities and signage.
 These amenities also enhance and maintain property values and community identity. - The on-line survey indicates that citizens want more parks, recreational facilities and greenspace/natural areas.
 It also indicates that citizens want cultural facilities. - The county and municipals should work together to coordinate planning.
 A factor corporations look for in a community is cooperation between the county and its municipalities. - Economic development should be pursued to create jobs and balance the tax base but not to the detriment of the character of the County.
-The Hospital Pinewood area is the prime location for corporate headquarters, medical related companies, film support industries, advanced manufacturing/aerospace, and information technology.
-The SR 74 corridor is the primary area for light industrial development due to access to I-85. - The pursuit of Agri-tourism could both create economic development and protect rural character by increasing business opportunities for the agricultural community.
+The Hospital -Trilith area is the prime location for corporate headquarters, medical related companies, film support industries, advanced manufacturing/aerospace, and information technology.
+The SR 74 corridor is the primary area for business park and office development due to access to I-85. - The pursuit of Agra-tourism could both create economic development and protect rural character by increasing business opportunities for the agricultural community.